 The Trust's investment properties are reviewed for potential impairment at the end of each reporting period or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-At the end of each reporting period, the Trust separately determines whether impairment indicators exist for each property.
+At such evaluation date, the Trust separately determines whether impairment indicators exist for each property.
 Examples of situations considered to be impairment indicators include, but are not limited to:

-- a substantial decline in occupancy rate or cash flow; - expected significant declines in occupancy in the near future; - continued difficulty in leasing space; - a significant change in the credit quality of tenant; - a reduction in anticipated holding period; - · a significant decrease in market price; and

-- (in thousands, except certificate and per certificate amounts) - · any other quantitative or qualitative events or factors deemed significant by the Trust's management.
+- a significant change in the credit quality of tenant; - a reduction in anticipated holding period; - a significant decrease in market price; and - · any other quantitative or qualitative events or factors deemed significant by the Trust's management.

-If the presence of one or more impairment indicators as described above is identified at the end of a reporting period or at any point throughout the year with respect to a property, the asset is tested for recoverability by comparing its carrying value to the estimated future undiscounted cash flows.
+If the presence of one or more impairment indicators as described above is identified on an evaluation date or at any point throughout the year with respect to a property, the asset is tested for recoverability by comparing its carrying value to the estimated future undiscounted cash flows.
 An investment property is considered impaired when the estimated future undiscounted cash flows are less than its current carrying value.
 When performing a test for recoverability or estimating the fair value of an impaired investment property, the Trust makes certain complex or subjective assumptions that include, but are not limited to:

-- projected operating cash flows considering factors such as vacancy rates, rental rates, lease terms, tenant financial strength, competitive positioning and property location; - estimated holding period or various potential holding periods when considering probability-weighted scenarios; - projected capital expenditures and lease origination costs; - estimated interest and internal costs expected to be capitalized; - projected cash flows from the anticipated or eventual disposition of an operating property; - comparable selling prices; and - · property-specific capitalization rates and discount rates.
+- projected operating cash flows considering factors such as vacancy rates, rental rates, lease terms, tenant financial strength, competitive positioning and property location; - estimated holding period or various potential holding periods when considering probability-weighted scenarios; - · projected capital expenditures and lease origination costs; - estimated interest and internal costs expected to be capitalized; - · projected cash flows from the anticipated or eventual disposition of an operating property; - comparable selling prices; and - property-specific capitalization rates and discount rates.

 To the extent impairment has occurred, the Trust will record an impairment charge calculated as the excess of the carrying value of the asset over its estimated fair value.
+For the year ended December 31, 2022, no impairment charge was recorded, and for the period from the Effective Date to December 31, 2021, the Trust recorded an impairment charge of \$1,951.